Oshobugie/python-problems-using-if-and-else-statements/README.md

 # python-problems-using-if-and-else-statements
-these are solve codes using if and else statements
+if and else functions used to solve problems